cloudevents/spec/discovery/spec.md

 - `202 Accepted` indicates that the original request is still being processed.
   The response body MAY be empty.
 - `406 Not Acceptable` to indicate that the original request failed to be processed correctly.
-The HTTP response Body SHOULD include additional information as to why it failed.
+The HTTP response body SHOULD include additional information as to why it failed.

 Other responses are allowed, but not defined by this specification, however